Amos & Andrew

 Amos & Andrew is a 1993 American buddy action-comedy film directed and written by E. Max Frye and starring Nicolas Cage and Samuel L. Jackson.
-The film's title parodies that of the sitcom Amos 'n' Andy while the premise also appears to be a riff on The Defiant Ones.
-Shot in and around Wilmington, North Carolina in 1992, the film concerns wealthy African-American playwright Andrew Sterling's (Jackson) purchase of a summer home on a predominantly white island.
+The film's title parodies that of the sitcom Amos 'n' Andy, while the premise is akin to that of The Defiant Ones.
+Shot in and around Wilmington, North Carolina in early 1992, the film concerns wealthy African-American playwright Andrew Sterling's (Jackson) purchase of a summer home on a predominantly white island and the problems that arise when he is mistaken for a criminal.
 It was released to box office failure, grossing just under $10 million domestically, and receiving generally negative reviews from critics.

 Plot

-When Andrew Sterling, a successful black urbanite writer, buys a vacation home on a resort island in Massachusetts, two of his new neighbors, the Gillmans, mistake him for a burglar as he sets up his new stereo.
-The neighbors have no idea that the former residents of that home had moved and soon call the police.

-As the police move in, Andrew's car alarm goes off and with keys in hand, he goes outside to shut it off; where he is met with gunfire.
-The reporters arrive and interview Chief Tolliver, who speaks to Andrew over the phone and realizes his mistake.
-To avoid the bad publicity, the Chief offers a thief in his jail, Amos Odell a deal.

-The Chief orders Amos to break into Andrew's home, hold the writer hostage, and give himself up, in exchange for free passage out of town.
-Armed with the shotgun given to him by the Chief, Amos enters the house under the Chief's direction and ties up Andrew.
-Andrew believes Amos is an assassin sent to kill him due to his published views against "white America".
+Andrew Sterling, a successful black urbanite playwright, buys a vacation home on a resort island in Massachusetts.
+Two of his new neighbors, the Gillmans, mistake him for a burglar and call the police, unaware of the previous owners' departure.
+Andrew goes outside to shut off his car alarm, where he is met with gunfire from the police.
+Reporters arrive and interview Chief Tolliver, who calls Andrew on the phone to apologize for his mistake.
+To avoid the bad publicity, Tolliver offers Amos Odell, a thief in his jail, a deal: he will be granted free passage out of town if he breaks into Andrew's home, holds the writer hostage, and gives himself up.
+Armed with a shotgun, Amos enters the house and ties up Andrew, who believes Amos is an assassin sent to kill him due to his published views against "white America".

-As the press piles up outside of Andrew's home, the Chief calls Amos to release Andrew as soon as the press is in place, promising to leave Amos' name and face out of the news.
-While Amos waits, he turns on the news to see he has been betrayed, with his name and face all over the television.
+Tolliver calls Amos to release Andrew as soon as the press mobbing the house is in place, promising to leave Amos' name and face out of the news.
+While Amos waits, he turns on the television to find his name and face all over the news.
 With his deal broken, Amos steps outside and demands a ransom for the famous author.

-The Chief comes in the back door demanding Amos's surrender and reveals his lack of concern with Andrew's well-being, stating his opposition to Andrew living on the island.
+Tolliver comes in the back door demanding Amos's surrender and reveals his opposition to Andrew living on the island.
 During a scuffle, Andrew hits the Chief unconscious with his frying pan and goes for the shotgun.
 Amos takes the gun back and tells Andrew he will remain his hostage.